msmolka/ZNetCS.AspNetCore.ResumingFileResults/README.md

 ## ASP.NET Core 2.0
 As from version 2.0 resuming is supported out of box inside ASP.NET Core.
 So all code related to resuming was removed.
 I left only part for `Content-Disposition` inline.
 Now all code relies on base .NET classes.
-Also support fro multipart request is removed.
+Also support for multipart request is removed.
 To support that I would have to copy a lot of original code, because currently there is no way to simple override some part of base classes.

 ## Installing